StewartNash/pincer-games/README.md

 + Backgammon
 + Go

-Games for a variant of the Arctos robotic arm called 'Pincer'.
+Games for our variant of the Arctos robotic arm which we call 'Pincer'.
 These games are developed from a fork of the tic tac toe computer vision repository provided by Arctos robotics.
+And using other available algorithms which we will document.

 The system is ready to run inside a virtual machine (VM) with **ROS (Robot Operating System)** and **darknet_ros** already set up.